Standard Sail Numbers

 In order to receive a personal number, you must apply to the class, receive approval from the class, and pay the appropriate fees.
 Fees per personal number are $150.00.

 You CANNOT assign yourself a personal number without prior written approval from the US Class Association.
 Racing under a “self-given” sail number is strictly illegal and grounds for removal from any race or regatta.
 Even if your “self-assigned” sail number was allowed to pass through measurement at a regatta, this does not mean you have been approved to use that sail number.
-Any requests for personal numbers will be greatly damaged if you have
+Any requests for personal numbers will be greatly damaged if you have race under a “self-given” sail number while NOT being an active and paid-up member of the Class.

 Personal sail numbers granted before June 15, 2018 will be “grandfathered” so long as the owner is actively competing.
 If the owner is no longer competing, then that number will be repossessed by the US Class Association.